Home → Spousal Maintenance in Australia: What You Need to Know

 At South Coast Family Law Group, we advise clients on spousal maintenance claims, negotiations, and risk management as part of a broader family law strategy.

-If you are separating or recently separated, early legal advice can help clarify your rights, obligations, and likely outcomes, and reduce financial risk.
+If you are separating or recently separated in Shellharbour or Wollongong, early legal advice can help clarify your rights, obligations, and likely outcomes, and reduce financial risk.

 Call our expert family lawyers on (02) 4202 6644 or email admin@scflg.com.au to obtain tailored advice today.